EconomyLens.com

 Nvidia chief executive Jensen Huang has stressed the importance of the China market for its AI chips. ©AFP

 San Francisco (United States) (AFP) – AI powerhouse Nvidia reported quarterly earnings Wednesday that beat expectations, but shares slipped amid concerns about an AI chip spending bubble and the company’s stalled business in China.
-The California-based firm posted a profit of $26.4 billion on record revenue of $46.7 billion in the recently ended quarter, driven by intense demand for chips from major tech companies powering AI datacenter computing.
-However, while revenue increased significantly year-over-year, Nvidia’s Data Center revenue declined 1 percent from the previous quarter.
+The California-based firm posted profit of $26.4 billion on record revenue of $46.7 billion in the recently ended quarter, driven by intense demand for chips from major tech companies powering AI datacenter computing.
+While overall revenue significantly increased year-over-year, money taken in from Nvidia’s Data Center compute products like its coveted graphics processing units (GPUs) declined 1 percent from the previous quarter.
 The drop was driven by a $4 billion decrease in sales of H20 chips—specialized processors the company designed for the Chinese market, according to the earnings report.

 Related

-Earlier this month, President Donald Trump confirmed that Nvidia would pay the United States 15 percent of its revenues from sales of certain AI chips to China.
-Speaking to reporters at the White House, Trump called Nvidia’s H20 chips “obsolete,” despite their previous targeting under export restrictions.
+– US takes a cut – Earlier this month, President Donald Trump confirmed that Nvidia would pay the United States 15 percent of its revenues from sales of certain AI chips to China.
+Trump called Nvidia’s H20 chips “obsolete,” despite their previous targeting under export restrictions.
 Beijing has responded by expressing national security concerns about Nvidia chips and urging Chinese businesses to rely on local semiconductor suppliers instead.
-Nvidia developed the H20—a less powerful version of its AI processing units—specifically for export to China to address US concerns that its top-tier chips could be used for weapons development or AI applications in the rival nation.
+Nvidia developed the H20 specifically for export to China to address US concerns that its top-tier chips could be used for weapons development or AI applications in the rival nation.

 © 2024 AFP